daattali/beautiful-jekyll/projects.md

 ---
 layout: home
 title: projects
-subtitle: Here is a Collection of some of my projects.
+subtitle: Here is a collection of some of my projects.
 ---